crossplane-contrib/provider-aws/CODE_GENERATION.md

 This guide shows how to get a new resource support up and running step by step.

+## Git Submodules

+First of all you need to sync and update the submodules.
+This operation is need to `make` works well

 ## Code generation

 AWS groups their resources under _services_ and the code generator works on